jeffrom/job-manager/README.md

 ## features

 * cli controller
+* straightforward Rest API (protobuf support)
-* job server and consumers can be scaled horizontally
+* job server is stateless / scales horizontally
+* implement your own backend, comes with postgresql
+* in-memory backend for development & testing purposes (not really working right now)
 * claim windows: only dequeue to consumers with matching claims for a configurable duration
 * check ins
 * store result data